 I certainly didn’t just up and decide one day to follow my passion, and then life was sunshine and daisies from then on.
-There was no 4 am epiphany, no “Who’s coming with me?!” moment, à la Jerry Maguire (although that would have made things more interesting).
+There was no 4 a.m. epiphany – no “Who’s coming with me?!” moment, à la Jerry Maguire (although that would have made things a lot more interesting).

 I just knew for a long time that something didn’t feel right with my past jobs.
-I felt creatively stifled and uninspired with my work, and I finally reached a point when I knew it was time for a change.
+I felt creatively stifled and uninspired with my work.
+Finally, I reached a point when I knew it was time for a change.
 A big one.